Our Compliance strategy aims to understand and treat the underlying behaviours and drivers of non-compliance.

 - to apply a range of compliance measures to those who don't want to, or have decided not to comply.

-Understanding the pressures faced by our clients enables the SRO to select the best means to treat the causes of non-compliance.
+Understanding the pressures faced by our clients enables us to select the best means to treat the causes of non-compliance.

 Some of our compliance activities have an early intervention focus that aims to prevent or fix mistakes, detect deliberate non-compliance and reduce any cost burdens arising from the imposition of penalties and interest.